cpmech/gosl/README.md

 [![GoDoc](https://godoc.org/github.com/cpmech/gosl?status.svg)](https://godoc.org/github.com/cpmech/gosl)

-NOTE: GOSL IS CURRENTLY UNDER A LARGE UPGRADE AND IMPROVEMENT.

 Gosl is a library written in Go (golang) to develop high-performance scientific computing with ease.
 The library tries to be as general and _easy_ as possible.
 Gosl considers the use of both Go concurrency routines and parallel computing using the message passing interface.
 Gosl has several